-The participants will be asked to join smaller discussion groups to allow for engaged exchange of views.
-The groups will be led by a moderator who will facilitate the discussion and report key findings in the following plenary session.
-The participants will be asked to reflect and express their views on e.g. what the key impacts that museums can have in society are, or how they see the museums' role in building e.g. resilience in society.
-They will further be asked to assess the usefulness of the proposed tool in their everyday work, operations and strategic planning.
+The participants were asked to join three smaller discussion groups to allow for engaged exchange of views.
+The groups were led by a moderator who facilitated the discussion and reported key findings in the following plenary session.
+The participants were asked to reflect and express their views on e.g. what the key impacts that museums can have in society are, or how they see the museums' role in building e.g. resilience in society.
+They were further asked to assess the usefulness of the proposed tool in their everyday work, operations and strategic planning.

 14:00 – 14:10 Introduction (10 min)

 14:10 – 14:55 Workshop Session 1 (45 min)

 How do you see the museums’ role in society?
 How can museums build futures and act as changemakers?

 14:55 – 15:05 Break (10 min)